nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-testing.rst

 11a, 11b or 11g currently supported), to select the PHY rate (in Mbit/s),
 as well as to choose between an adhoc or an infrastructure configuration.

-When run for 802.11g 6 Mbit/s in infrastucture mode, the output is:
+When run for 802.11g 6 Mbit/s in infrastructure mode, the output is:

 ::